 - After 5 years, it was dug up and put on a truck headed to Bucks County

-- Finally, on November 25th the tree will be lit up and stand in the Doylestown Square shining brightly through the holidays.
+- Finally, on November 29th the tree will be lit up with over 4000 LED bulbs and stand in the Doylestown Square shining brightly through the holidays.